 After the dough has chilled, preheat the oven to 375 degrees.
-Spread 1 tbsp of powdered sugar on a clean, cool work surface.
+Spread 1 tablespoon of powdered sugar on a clean, cool work surface.
 Remove one dough disc from the refrigerator, unwrap from the plastic wrap, and allow the dough to rest at room temperature for about 3 minutes to soften slightly.
 Meanwhile, combine the filling ingredients in a small bowl and stir well.
 Set aside.
 Roll the dough into a 12 inch circle.
 Don’t worry if the edges are uneven.

 Spread ¼ cup of the sugar mixture over the top of the dough.

 Use a pizza cutter to cut 16 slices (or 8 for a bigger cookie).
 Don’t worry if they are not exactly the same size.

 How to form the brown sugar cinnamon rugelach dough into a crescent

 Roll each slice into the shape of a crescent.
 Do this by starting at the widest part of the dough slide and begin tightly rolling the dough toward the pointed end of the dough.

 Place seam side down on a parchment paper lined or lightly greased baking sheet.

 Bake at 375 degrees for 14-16 minutes, or until they start to turn a golden brown.